Dog Poisoning: How It Happens, Symptoms, and What to Do

 Food Poisoning

 • Chocolate.
-Chocolate contains theobromine and caffeine, two components that dogs cannot break down.
-Dark and baking chocolates are among the most poisonous ones for dogs.
+Chocolate, coffee, and caffeine contain methylxanthines, including theobromine, which dogs cannot break down.
+Dark and baking chocolates are the most dangerous types for dogs.

 • Onions and Garlic.
-Onions and garlic can be poisonous to dogs, whether they are cooked, served raw, or powdered.
-These foods contain compounds that destroy a dog’s red blood cells, leading to anemia
+Onions and garlic, which are part of the Allium family, are poisonous to dogs, whether they are cooked, raw, or powdered.
+They can destroy red blood cells and cause anemia.

 • Xylitol.
-Xylitol causes a rapid drop in blood sugar as it triggers the pancreas to release huge amounts of insulin.
-It’s a common ingredient in sugar-free products.
+A sugar substitute that causes a rapid drop in blood sugar as it triggers the pancreas to release huge amounts of insulin.
+It also causes liver failure.

 Medication Poisoning

-• NSAID.
-Ibuprofen and other types of NSAIDs can result in severe stomach ulcers and kidney damage.
+• NSAIDs.
+Ibuprofen, naproxen, and aspirin are common types that may result in stomach upset and kidney damage.

 • Acetaminophen.
-A pain reliever that can damage the dog’s liver and affect red blood cells.
+A pain reliever that can damage the dog’s liver and red blood cells.

 • Antidepressants.
-These medications, including fluoxetine and sertraline, can result in neurological and cardiovascular effects.
+These medications, including fluoxetine and sertraline, can trigger severe neurological and cardiovascular symptoms.

 Alcohol Poisoning

 • Wine.
-Along with the alcohol present in wine, it’s made with grapes, which is another severe cause of dog poisoning.
+Along with the alcohol present in wine, it’s also made with grapes.

 • Bleach and Cleaning Agents.
 These chemicals may burn a dog’s mouth, throat, or stomach when ingested.
 They can also irritate the skin, eyes, and respiratory tract.

 • Rodenticides.
-Rat poison is designed to kill rodents, but it can also cause dog poisoning.
 Common types include anticoagulant rodenticides, bromethalin, and cholecalciferol rat poison.

 Plant Poisoning

 • Sago Palm.
-Sago palm has a toxin called cycasin, which can cause severe liver damage.
-Every part of the sago palm is toxic to dogs, but the seeds contain the highest concentration.
+Sago palm has a toxin called cycasin, which can cause severe liver damage or death.
+Every part of the sago palm is toxic to dogs, especially the seeds.

 • Aloe Vera.
 While the gel can be soothing for the skin, the latex has saponins and anthraquinone glycosides, which are highly poisonous to dogs.

 • Oleander.
-Oleander has cardiac glycosides that can affect the dog’s heart, gastrointestinal tract, and neurological system.
+Oleander has cardiac glycosides that can affect the dog’s heart, gastrointestinal tract, and nervous system.

 • Peace Lily.
-Peace lilies have insoluble calcium oxalate crystals, which can lead to oral and gastrointestinal irritation, pain, and swelling.
+Peace lilies have insoluble calcium oxalate crystals, which can lead to oral and gastrointestinal issues, pain, and swelling.

 • Azalea.
-Azaleas can cause dog poisoning because they contain grayanotoxins that affect the heart and nervous system, even in small amounts.
+Azaleas contain grayanotoxins that affect the heart and nervous system, even in small amounts.

 A veterinarian in a black shirt is checking a white dog's symptoms of poisoning.